What is Gastroesophageal Reflux?

-The doctor or nurse will talk with you about your child's symptoms, do a physical examination and may recommend tests to determine if reflux is the cause of symptoms.
-Often however, treatment is sometimes started without the need for any tests.
+The doctor or nurse will talk with you about your child's symptoms, do a physical exam and may recommend tests to see if reflux is the cause of symptoms.
+Treatment is sometimes started without the need for any tests.

 The Upper GI Series X-Ray

 Barium (a chalky drink) is swallowed, and X-rays show the shape of the esophagus and stomach.
-This test can find a hiatal hernia, blockage and other problems that might mimic reflux.
+This test can find a hiatal hernia, blockage and other problems that might look like reflux.

-After the patient is given a sedative medication so he or she is asleep, a small flexible tube with a tiny camera is inserted through the mouth and down into the esophagus and stomach.
-The lining of the esophagus, stomach and small intestine can be examined, and biopsies (small pieces of the lining) can be painlessly obtained.
-The biopsies can later be examined with a microscope, looking for inflammation and other problems.
+After the patient is given a medication so they are asleep, a small flexible tube with a tiny camera is put in the mouth and down into the esophagus and stomach.
+The lining of the esophagus, stomach and small intestine can be seen.
+Biopsies (small pieces of the lining) can be taken.
+The biopsies can be looked at with a microscope to check for inflammation and other problems.